-Prior to the financial crisis of 2007–2008, project development and finance in the region were driven primarily by soaring commodity prices, largely the result of a fast-growing Chinese (and Asian) economy.
-As a result, investments in mining and other natural resource projects across Latin America, particularly in Brazil, Mexico and Chile, were actively pursued and represented a majority of investment activity in the region.
-Following the financial crisis, natural resource and export-oriented projects experienced a significant slowdown as commodity prices collapsed.
-However, the boom created prior to the financial crisis by high commodity prices and strong foreign demand for exports led to a historical growth in the middle class across the region, which in turn provided a basis for domestic-driven growth, leaving the region less vulnerable to decreases in foreign demand and international market conditions.
-In order to sustain the growth of this rising middle class, countries recognised the need to invest in transportation and social infrastructure and began to focus on developing plans to build and fund these projects (with a strong focus on renewable energies and transportation infrastructure).
-The transition from an export-focused model of project development to a more balanced model that focuses on domestic growth and long-term stability helped many countries in Latin America weather what would otherwise have been a turbulent period for project development.
+Prior to the Great Recession, project finance in the region was driven primarily by soaring commodity prices, largely the result of factors during the unprecedented GDP growth of China and low-cost financing available from Japanese and South Korean economies.
+As a result, investments in mining and other natural resource projects across Latin America, particularly in Brazil, Mexico and Chile, were actively pursued and represented a disproportionate amount of the investment activity in the region.
+As the global economy recovered from the Great Recession, commodity prices dropped or remained stagnant resulting in a significant slowdown in natural resource and export-oriented projects.
+However, the explosive growth in many of these countries prior to the financial crisis provided a basis for domestic-driven growth, namely through a burgeoning middle class, that in turn created a need to invest in social infrastructure (with a strong focus on renewable energies and transportation infrastructure).
+The transition from an export-focused model of project development to a more balanced model that focused on domestic growth and long-term stability has allowed many countries in Latin America to weather what would otherwise have been a turbulent period for project development.

-This chapter examines these trends, as well as how more recent developments have changed the landscape for project development and finance in Latin America.
-We will also look forward to 2017 and beyond to identify key drivers as Latin America continues its efforts to stabilise growth and promote future sustainability through the development of attractive projects and core infrastructure.
+This chapter revisits these trends and looks forward to 2018 and beyond to identify key drivers of project finance as Latin America continues its efforts to stabilise growth and promote future sustainability in the form of energy projects and core infrastructure.

 The year in review